-3.1 Effective transition
+2.1 Effective transition

-3.1.1 Together the Children and Families Act 2014 and the Care Act 2014 create a new comprehensive legislative framework for transition when a child turns 18 (the Mental Capacity Act 2005 applies once a person turns 16).

-- 3.1.2 The duties in both Acts are on the Local Authority, but this does not exclude the need for all organisations to work together to ensure that the safeguarding adult's policy and procedures work in conjunction with those for children and young people. - 3.1.3 When someone over 18 is still receiving children's services (for example in an education setting until the age of 25) and a safeguarding issue is raised, the matter should be dealt with through adult safeguarding arrangements with children's safeguarding and other relevant partners involved as appropriate.
-The level of need is not relevant, and the young adult does not need to have eligible needs for care and support under the Care Act. - 3.1.4 There should be robust joint working arrangements between children's and adults' services for young people who meet the criteria for an adult safeguarding response set out in section 2.3 of this document.
+- 2.1.1 Together the Children and Families Act 2014 and the Care Act (2014) create a new comprehensive legislative framework for transition when a child turns 18 (the Mental Capacity Act 2005 applies once a person turns 16). - 2.1.2 The duties in both Acts are on the Local Authority, but this does not exclude the need for all organisations to work together to ensure that the safeguarding adult's policy and procedures work in conjunction with those for children and young people. - 2.1.3 When someone aged 18 and over is still receiving children's services (for example in an education setting until the age of 25) and a safeguarding issue is raised, the matter should be dealt with through adult safeguarding arrangements, with children's safeguarding and other relevant partners involved as appropriate.
+The level of need is not relevant, and the young adult does not need to have eligible needs for care and support under the Care Act (2014). - 2.1.4 There should be robust joint working arrangements between children's and adults' services for young people who meet the criteria for an adult safeguarding response set out in section 2.3 of this document.
 The care needs of the young person should be at the forefront of any support planning and requires a coordinated multi-agency approach.
 Assessment of care needs should include issues of safeguarding and risk.
-Care planning needs to ensure that the young adult's safety is not put at risk through delays in providing the services they need to maintain their independence, wellbeing and choice. - 3.1.5 Where there are ongoing safeguarding issues for a young person, and it is anticipated that on reaching 18 years of age they are likely to require adult safeguarding, safeguarding arrangements must be discussed as part of transition support planning and protection.
+Care planning needs to ensure that the young adult's safety is not put at risk through delays in providing the services they need to maintain their independence, wellbeing, and choice. - 2.1.5 Where there are ongoing safeguarding issues for a young person, and it is anticipated that on reaching 18 years of age they are likely to require adult safeguarding, safeguarding arrangements must be discussed as part of transition support planning and protection.
 Conference Chairs and Independent Reviewing Officers, if involved, should seek assurance that there has been appropriate consultation with the young person by adult social care and invite them to any relevant conference or review.
-Clarification should be sought on: - What information / advice the young person has received about adult safeguarding; - The need for advocacy and support; - Whether a mental capacity assessment is needed and who will undertake it; - If Best Interest decisions need to be made; - Whether any application needs to be made to the Court of Protection.
+Clarification should be sought on: - What information / advice the young person has received about adult safeguarding - The need for advocacy and support - Whether a mental capacity assessment is needed and who will undertake it - If Best Interest decisions need to be made - Whether any application needs to be made to the Court of Protection

-If the young person is not subject to a plan, it may be prudent to hold a professionals meeting.
+If the young person is not subject of a plan, it may be prudent to hold a professionals meeting.

-3.2 Children and young people who abuse
+2.2 Children and young people who abuse

-3.2.1 If a child or children is/are causing harm to an adult covered by the adult safeguarding procedures, action should be taken under these procedures and a referral and close liaison with children's services should take place.
+- 2.2.1 Abuse towards parents and other relatives (for example, grandparents, aunts, uncles), some of whom may be adults at risk, can be carried out by adults and by young people and children, some of which can cause serious harm or death. - 2.2.2 If a child or children is/are causing harm to an adult covered by the adult safeguarding procedures, action should be taken under these procedures and a referral and close liaison with children's services should take place.

-3.3 Young carers
+2.3 Young carers

-3.3.1 Section 1 of the Care Act 2014, alongside Sections 96 and 97 of the Children and Families Act 2014, offer a joined-up legal framework to identify young carers and parent carers and their support needs.
+2.3.1 Section 1 of the Care Act 2014, alongside Sections 96 and 97 of the Children and Families Act 2014, offer a joined-up legal framework to identify young carers and parent carers and their support needs.
 Both have a strong emphasis on outcomes and wellbeing.

-4 Carers and safeguarding
+3 Carers and safeguarding